k3ithos/shellscripts/docs/cleanup_orphans.md

 ## Deployment into specific cPanel solution

 1. Copy the script 'as is' to a local disk.
-2. The script has this associative array declared, holding the root-foldernames of all the webhosted NodeJS apps
+2. The script has this associative array declared, holding the root-foldernames of all the cPanel hosted NodeJS apps

    ```shell
     declare -A domains